|

 computers.
 A few months ago I was keen on the idea of a “micro”

 computer: a tablet or a laptop.
-Having tried the Internet on my phone and found
+Having tried the Internet on my phone and

-like” basis with another deskyop style PC.
+for like” basis with another deskyop style PC.

 The problem